Our store is secure. All payments are made via PayPal. So you can shop with 100% confidence.

 For further details please refer to item X004 on the New Mesh & Dimple Balls for Hickory Play page.

-Home » Hickory Golf Books and Art
+Home » Hickory Golf Books

 A classic hickory golf book written by one of the famous players during that era.
 Andrew Kirkaldy (known as Andra Kirkaldy) was born in Denhead near to Dundee in 1860.
 He lived most of his professional life in St. Andrews and became a highly respected player amongst the hickory elite.
 Some of these players have written dedication to him on pages 7 & 8.
 He also helped design various clubs and at one stage was a partner in the Edinburgh based club making business known as Martin & Kirkaldy Ltd.